Agaricus bernardii: The Ultimate Mushroom Guide

 Gills are initially pink before turning brown when the spores mature.
 The flesh turns reddish when it is cut or bruised.

-Other names: Salt-loving Mushroom.
+Common names: Salt-loving Mushroom.

 Ecology